 Recall History – Taste of the Wild vs. Acana

-Standards in dog food can very often slip and go under the radar which can leave your dog with a severe illness that could have been prevented.
-Fortunately, both ranges have a very limited or none-existant recall history which is an excellent sign of their production and ingredient quality.
+Standards in dog food can very often slip and go under the radar, which can leave your dog with a severe illness that could have been prevented.
+Fortunately, both ranges have a very limited or non-existent recall history, which is an excellent sign of their production and ingredient quality.

 While this recall is undoubtedly worrying, it was over five years ago, and this particular recall should no longer be a concern.
 The age of this recall does not mean you should not look out for future recalls of Taste of the Wild products or products of any other pet food brand.

 Acana, on the other hand, has no recorded recalls to date.